wp-plugins/hs-access/readme.txt

 * Bug Fix.
 Update required.

 == Changelog ==

+= 0.2.1 =
+* Update: Moved menu page to the Network Admin page.

 = 0.2.0 =
 * New Feature: The Plugin Access Settings now have a Grid View.
 By Popular demand.